cc-Mehdi/Introduction-to-Network/Contents/18_Key Exchange Mechanisms.md

 The **main mode** is the default mode for **IKE** and is generally considered **more secure** than the aggressive mode.
 The key exchange process is performed in **three phases** in the main mode, each exchanging a different set of security parameters and keys.
 This allows for greater flexibility and security but can also result in slower performance compared to aggressive mode.

+### Aggressive Mode

+**Aggressive mode** is an alternative mode for **IKE** that provides **faster performance** by reducing the number of round trips and message exchanges required for key exchange.
+In this mode, the key exchange process is performed in **two phases**, with all security parameters and keys being exchanged in the first phase.
+However, this can provide faster performance but may also reduce the security of the IKE session compared to the main mode since the **aggressive mode** does not provide identity protection.